GoogleChromeLabs/sw-precache/README.md

 _Default_: `''`

-#### directoryIndex [String] Sets a default filename to return for URL's
+#### directoryIndex [String]
-formatted like directory paths (in other words, those ending in `'/'`). `sw- precache` will take that translation into account and serve the contents a relative `directoryIndex` file when there's no other match for a URL ending in `'/'`.
+Sets a default filename to return for URL's formatted like directory paths (in other words, those ending in `'/'`). `sw-precache` will take that translation into account and serve the contents a relative `directoryIndex` file when there's no other match for a URL ending in `'/'`.
 To turn off this behavior, set `directoryIndex` to `false` or `null`.
 To override this behavior for one or more URLs, use the `dynamicUrlToDependencies` option to explicitly set up mappings between a directory URL and a corresponding file.

 _Default_: `'index.html'`